 CARE receives financial support from different venues.
 These include corporate sponsorship, our adoption and sponsorship programs, fund-raising events, tours of the CARE facility, and (most importantly) private donations from people like you!
 Our ability to care for these animals relies 100% on the profound generosity of our supporters, and we deeply thank each and every one of you who have so selflessly given so that the animals can live in safety and comfort.

-Please see our Appreciation page to learn more about the amazing supporters, staff, interns, volunteers, partners and sponsors and donors of CARE!
+Please see our Appreciation page to learn more about the amazing supporters, interns, volunteers, partners and donors of CARE!

 Absolutely!
 Our goal is to educate the public about issues effecting big cats and other animals, in turn the public may become more active in our fight for big cat survival.
-We give tours by appointment during the week and every hour, on the hour, on Saturdays and Sundays.
 Please visit our Tours section to learn more about coming out for a tour.

 The cats and lemurs at CARE have come to us from a number of different places.
 Sadly, some of the cats have come from private owners and unethical entrepreneurs who oftentimes were abusive and neglectful to their cats.
 Some were born at the facility before CARE became a sanctuary.
 Others have come to us from zoos or sanctuaries that have had to close their doors.